 - Tacos– Yes– tacos can be keto friendly!
 The inside of tacos is generally great for keto– meat, guacamole, lettuce, cheese, etc. Just ask for tacos without the tortillas.
 You can ask them to replace the tortillas with lettuce leaves or avocado slices.
 You can also ask them to put the taco filling on a salad for you!

-- Burrito Bowls– Burrito bowls are a great keto friendly Mexican option at both sit down restaurants and fast casual places (Chipotle, anyone?)
-You can create a low carb Mexican burrito bowl with a protein (chicken, steak, carnitas, etc), lettuce, salsa, gucamole, sour cream, cheese, veggies, and more.
+- Burrito Bowls– Burrito bowls are a great keto friendly Mexican option at both sit-down restaurants and fast casual places (Chipotle, anyone?)
+You can create a low carb Mexican burrito bowl with a protein (chicken, steak, carnitas, etc), lettuce, salsa, guacamole, sour cream, cheese, veggies, and more.
 Just watch out for ingredients like rice, beans, tortilla strips, or corn which are NOT keto friendly.
 Replace rice and beans with either lettuce or veggies for a delicious keto friendly Mexican burrito bowl!

 - Nachos (with lettuce instead of chips)– One clever idea for a keto friendly Mexican dish is to order nachos, but ask the restaurant to replace the chips with large pieces of lettuce.
 Nachos usually have some sort of protein along with cheese, sour cream, and guacamole.
 This is a great high fat, low carb Mexican dish without the chips.
 You should also omit beans, corn, or any other forms of starch.
 If the nachos contain queso or salsa, see the next section for tips!